Public Photography Is Legal

 Above and beyond the legal restrictions set to regulate taking photographs in public, common sense should always prevail.
 There is a need for photographers to ensure there is the protection of other people's privacy while taking photos in public.

 Each photographer has the right to take photographs in public as it's enshrined in the First Amendment.
-This makes it possible for the photographer to enjoy photograph sessions in public.

 Another important consideration that should be made is that the Transportation Security Administration (TSA) has allowed people to take photos in the airport as long as this does not interfere with the screening process.